Gibson L6-S: L6-S Custom 1973–1980

-The capacitor in the #4 position gives a fuller tone than the otherwise very nasal out of phase tone.
+The capacitor in the #4 position gives a fuller tone than the otherwise very nasal out-of-phase tone.
 The capacitor serves to limit the low end response of the neck pickup, and also phase delays the signal from that pickup, resulting in a fuller tone, not too unlike the #2 and #4 switch positions on a Fender Stratocaster guitar.

 Note that these switching options are for the original 1970s L6-S with sealed ceramic Bill Lawrence Humbuckers and are somewhat different for the 2011- reissue L6S, which use 490R/498T split coil pickup switching and different wiring.

-L6-S Midnight Special 1974–79
+L6-S Midnight Special 1974–1979

-Some 2,000 L6-S Midnight Special instruments were produced, with maple body, and bolt-on 3 piece maple neck with a maple fingerboard and a maple face on the head-stock, these Colors were available; Natural Maple, Wine Red & Ebony.
-Controls include a pickup selector, master volume, and tone control, with a Schaller "Harmonica Bridge", it is strung through the body, with the back string furrels burrowed into the middle of the body.
+Some 2,000 L6-S Midnight Special instruments were produced, with maple body, and bolt-on 3 piece maple neck with a maple fingerboard and a maple face on the head-stock.
+It was available in three colors: Natural Maple, Wine Red & Ebony.
+Controls include a pickup selector, master volume, and tone control, with a Schaller "Harmonica Bridge", it is strung through the body, with the back string ferrules burrowed into the middle of the body.
 The guitar was actually designated as an "L6 Midnight Special" by Gibson note; the absence of the "S".
 It was never advertised, or listed in the Gibson catalogs or the Gibson price listings.
 This first model the finish was Cream with Sparkles (on this model only; legend has it only 160 were made in this color).
 This was the model Paul Stanley of Kiss used from December 1974 to June 1975.

-L6-S Deluxe 1974–79
+L6-S Deluxe 1974–1979

 Around 3,500 L6-S Deluxe guitars were produced.
 The Deluxe had a set maple neck (some were actually Stamped "Deluxe" on the back of the Head-stock), with a rosewood fingerboard.
 Two "Tar Back" pickups (rating 6.4k Bridge and 5.8k in the neck) with non-standard 3 adjustment screws (one on each side and 1 in front or back) and completely unique pentagon (5 sided) Mounting Rings.
 Controls include a pickup selector, master volume, and tone control.
-Strung through the body, with a "String Plate" mounted on back instead of string furrel holes.
+Strung through the body, with a "String Plate" mounted on back instead of string ferrules.
 Finishes; Natural Maple, Ebony, Wine Red & Purple Sparkle.
 With a re-designed angled cut-away pick-guard.